 Few vaccines have been given authorization during emergency use among children aged between 5 to 15 years.
 It’s unlikely herd immunity can be achieved with this decrease in vaccines.

 Should preventive measures be undertaken even after developing immunity against Covid-19?

-Centric Healthcare advises following preventive measures such as wearing masks even after getting completely vaccinated especially if one comes into contact with infected individuals, maintaining social distance, and washing hands frequently.
-If one considers the fact that immunity achieved by infection lasts for a short period such as a few months, one must follow the deadlines for vaccination at a frequent interval.
+Centric Healthcare advises following preventive measures such as wearing masks even after getting completely vaccinated, maintaining social distance, and washing hands frequently.
+If one considers the fact that immunity achieved by infection lasts for a short period like a few months, one must follow the deadlines for vaccination at frequent intervals.
 Centric Healthcare educates all its patients regarding the importance of the booster vaccine whenever necessary with the passage of time.